COMMUNITY SERVICE AWARDS PROGRAM (SCAP)

-- Serve as a role model for the fellow correctional employees.
+- Serve as a role model for fellow correctional employees.

 - Inspire others to engage in volunteer service.

 Any type of volunteer contribution or service to an eligible program or activity may be nominated and considered for an award.
-Such contributions should be in the form of sustained or unusual effort over a period of time or be a very specific one-time activity that made a significant impact on a community or individuals in need.
+Such contributions should be in the form of sustained or unusual effort over some time or be a very specific one-time activity that made a significant impact on a community or individuals in need.